What is Extortionography?

-It doesn’t matter what you call it, you don’t want to be blindsided by it, and you can takes steps to prevent it.
+It doesn’t matter what you call it.
+You don’t want to be blindsided by it.
+Take steps to prevent it.

 Murray Associates is an independent security consulting firm, providing eavesdropping detection and counterespionage services to business, government and at-risk individuals.

 Headquartered in the New York metropolitan area, a Murray Associates team can assist you quickly, anywhere in the United States, and internationally.

 • More security tips, spy and privacy news at spybusters.blogspot.com.
 Be sure to sign up for the free email updates.

 • Concerned about Spy Cameras?
 Learn how to detect hidden cameras.